-California food manager license and insurance requirements
+California food manager certification and insurance requirements

-California food manager license and insurance requirements
+California food manager certification and insurance requirements

 Alex Dryjowicz